adaltas/node-csv-docs/src/md/project/getting-started.md

 ## Project organisation

-The `csv` package is an umbrella which is itself split into 4 packages:
+The `csv` package is an umbrella which is itself split into many packages:

 *   [`csv-generate`](https://github.com/adaltas/node-csv-generate),
     a flexible generator of CSV string and Javascript objects.